Fitting Generalized Power Diagrams to 3D Image Data: A Prerequisite for Virtual Materials Testing

 \subsubsection{Optimal transport-based approaches}

-An optimal transport--based approach for generating Laguerre diagrams with prescribed cell volumes has been introduced in~\cite{bourne.2020}.
-This approach is based on the result that, for any given set of cell volumes, a corresponding Laguerre tessellation exists, and finding such a tessellation reduces to solving a convex optimization problem.
-Although the primary focus is not on fitting, the authors demonstrate that the method can be adapted for this purpose by initializing the seed points at the centroids of the target grains.
+An optimal transport--based approach for generating Laguerre diagrams with prescribed volumes of the sets $C_i(\phi)$ has been introduced in~\cite{bourne.2020}.
+This approach is based on the result that for any given set of volumes, a corresponding Laguerre tessellation exists, and finding such a tessellation reduces to solving a convex optimization problem.
+Although the primary focus is not on fitting, the authors of~\cite{bourne.2020} demonstrate that the method can be adapted for this purpose by initializing the seed points at the centroids of the target sets $C_i(\phi)$.
 The subsequent work~\cite{bourne2025inverting} proposes a method for generating a Laguerre diagram or GBPD with prescribed volumes whose centroids are close---in the least-squares sense---to a given set of target centroids.
-The paper~\cite{buze-pyAPD} presents a highly efficient, GPU-accelerated implementation of a semidiscrete optimal transport method, accompanied by a Python library, for generating GBPDs with prescribed statistical properties.
+Furthermore,~\cite{buze-pyAPD} presents a highly efficient, GPU-accelerated implementation of a semidiscrete optimal transport method, accompanied by a Python library, for generating GBPDs with prescribed statistical properties.